 Please note that tickets and notices are not payable at financial institutions.
 If you have received a parking ticket or violation notice, you have several payment options:

-To file a dispute, you need to fill out a dispute form at the Community Services Office located at 1303 Mission Flats Road.
+To file a dispute, you need to fill out a dispute form at the Community Services Office at the North Shore Policing Office (915 7th Street).
 Please bring the following:

 - Valid driver's licence